fire1ce/3os.org/docs/android/adb-cheatsheet.md

 ---
-description: ADB CheatSheet - In this CheatSheet, you will find a series of practical example commands for running ADB and getting the most of Android Debug Bridge powerful tool.
+description: ADB Cheat Sheet includes commands for ADB, Android Debug Bridge, is a command-line utility included with Google's Android SDK.
+ADB can control your device over USB from a computer.
+template: comments.html
+tags: [android, adb, cheat-sheet]
 ---

-# ADB CheatSheet
+# ADB Cheat Sheet

+ADB, Android Debug Bridge, is a command-line utility included with Google's Android SDK.
+ADB can control your device over USB from a computer, copy files back and forth, install and uninstall apps, run shell commands, and more.
+ADB is a powerful tool that can be used to control your Android device from a computer.
+Below are some of the most common commands you can use with ADB and their usage.
+You can find more information about ADB and its usage by visiting the [official website](https://developer.android.com/studio/command-line/adb.html).

 ## Common ADB Commands

-Push a file to Download folder of the Android Device
+### Push a file to Download folder of the Android Device

 ```bash
 adb push example.apk /mnt/sdcard/Download/
 ```

-Lists all the installed packages and get the full paths
+### Lists all the installed packages and get the full paths

 ```bash
 adb shell pm list packages -f
 ```

-Pulls a file from android device
+### Pulls a file from android device

 ```bash
 adb pull /mnt/sdcard/Download/example.apk